bluekitchen/btstack/port/esp32/README.md

 If support for the LyraT v4.3 is enabled via menuconfig - Example Board Configuration --> ESP32 board --> ESP32-LyraT V4.3, CONFIG_ESP_LYRAT_V4_3_BOARD gets defined and the ES8388 will be configured as well.

 We've also used the MAX98357A on the [Adafruit breakout board](https://www.adafruit.com/product/3006).
-The simplest audio example is the mod_player, which plays back an 8 kB sound file and the a2dp_sink_demo that implements a basic Bluetooth loudspeaker.
+The simplest audio example is the `mod_player`, which plays back an 8 kB sound file and the a2dp_sink_demo that implements a basic Bluetooth loudspeaker.
+You can test the audio input with the `audio_duplex` example.

 ## ESP32 printf/log